SAP-samples/btp-azure-opensap/Week4/Unit5/CalculationViewCreation.md

    Note : If you have selected remote table directly in step 8, you will see more columns.
    ![ProjectSalary](./images/bh9.png)

-  11. Not select Aggregation and drag and drop "Salary" column to the output section.
+  11. Now select Aggregation and drag and drop "Salary" column to the output section.
    ![AggregateSalary](./images/bh10.png)

-  12. Click deploy button next to the project workspace.
+  12. Click deploy button (Rocket icon) next to the project workspace and deploy the calculation view.
    ![DeployWorkspace](./images/bh11.png)

+   Now your calculcation view is successfully deployed to SAP HANA Cloud